Brinsmade, North Dakota

-For people with the surname, see Brinsmade (surname).

 Brinsmade is a city in Benson County, North Dakota, United States.
 The population was 30 at the 2020 census.
 Brinsmade was founded in 1889.

 History

 Brinsmade was platted on October 7, 1889, when a Northern Pacific Railway branch line was extended from Minnewaukan to Leeds.
 The village was incorporated on April 4, 1904.
 The city was named in honor of one Reverend S. Brinsmade.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.23 sqmi, all land.